-- 4.1 Urine and Blood Analysis Proficiency Testing - 4.1.1 Only analytes that are routinely tested for with current ISP-FS analytical methods will be evaluated.
-If the parent drug or a metabolite of a drug is reported, additional metabolites of that drug are not required to be reported. - 4.1.2 The measured value given (or reported grand mean), not the preparation concentration value reported by the provider, will be used for the evaluation of the results. - 4.1.3 The provider measured value (or grand mean) and standard deviation will determine the acceptance criteria for quantitatively reported compounds.
+- 4.1 Urine and Blood Analysis Proficiency Testing - 4.1.1 Only analytes that are routinely tested for with current ISP-FS analytical methods will be evaluated.-If the parent drug or a metabolite of a drug is reported, additional metabolites of that drug are not required to be reported. - 4.1.2 The measured value given (or reported grand mean), not the preparation concentration value reported by the provider, will be used for the evaluation of the results. - 4.1.3 The provider measured value (or grand mean) and standard deviation will determine the acceptance criteria for quantitatively reported compounds.
 The measured mean of a value reported by the analyst/laboratory must fall within the acceptance criteria. (below). - 4.1.3.1 An analyst/laboratory result that is greater than 2 standard deviations or less of the provider result or a result that falls within the lab's expanded uncertainty from the mean result for that method (whichever is greater) will be scored as passing. - 4.1.3.2 An analyst/laboratory result that is greater than 2 standard deviations but less than 3 standard deviations of the provider result will be flagged as a "Warning" result.
 A warning result is NOT immediately considered nonconforming work.
 Items that receive this flag should be investigated and may require documentation in a QAR.
-A corrective action may or may not be necessary pending the investigation. - 4.1.3.3 An analyst/laboratory result that is greater than 3 standard deviations but less than 3 standard deviations of the provider result will be considered as failing and thus nonconforming work.
+A corrective action may or may not be necessary pending the investigation. - 4.1.3.3 An analyst/laboratory result that is greater than 3 standard deviations and outside the lab's expanded uncertainty from the mean result will be considered as failing and thus nonconforming work.
 A QAR and corrective action will be initiated. - 4.1.3.4 If the score is not passing or is flagged as a warning and the analyst/discipline lead/lab manager determines there is a legitimate discrepancy, an investigation may be initiated and documented in a QAR; however a corrective action may or may not be necessary pending the investigation.

-Toxicology Analytical Methods Toxicology AM #18: Toxicology Proficiency Tests Revision 13 Issue Date: 12/28/2021 Page 49 of 110 Issuing Authority: Quality Manager All printed copies are uncontrolled 4.1.4 If the analyst does not correctly identify all target analytes and/or quantitative values do not fall within the acceptable range, the analyst's training will be reviewed and additional training may be required as deemed appropriate by the Toxicology Discipline Lead.
+Toxicology Analytical Methods Toxicology AM #18: Toxicology Proficiency Tests Revision 14 Issue Date: 11/28/2022

+4.1.4 If the analyst does not correctly identify all target analytes and/or quantitative values do not fall within the acceptable range, the analyst's training will be reviewed and additional training may be required as deemed appropriate by the Toxicology Discipline Lead.
 The analyst may be required to complete a competency test prior to resuming casework.
 The number of samples will be determined by the nature of the discrepancy.